botanicus/now-task-manager/README.md

 [![Coverage status][CS img]][Coverage status]
 [![YARD documentation][YD img]][YARD documentation]

+FocusList is a daily planner & focus app based on Pomodoro technique.
+It helps you plan your day, stay focused and track your time. http://focuslist.co/

 Practical task management tool with time tracking based on:
 - Separating planning from execution.
 - Predictable schedules.
 - Task statuses.
 Where did you ended, why was it postponed and how long for?

+## What it's not

+Firstly, this is **not a project management** or **GTD system**: there is no concept of a project.
+Here it's all about chunks of time (days and time frames) and populating them with tasks from do-it-later lists as well as automatically.

+You might very well need such system and that's fine: I use GH issues just for that, in addition to using Pomodoro.
+But Pomodoro is the corner stone of my day organisation, GH issues are place to dump to tasks, then link them from Pomodoro.

+For the same reason it doesn't deal with **priorities**.
+If it's not a priority, why would you put it on today's todo list?

+## What it could be

+POMODOROTECHNIQUE - it can live alongside, using a plugin, an external system or a manual timer.

+NAMES: balance(not gem), routine, habit, focus (not gem) flow

+don't let your work and errands kill your personal objectives.
+Learning Spanish etc.

+plan, review
+scrum uses time framing as well (sprints) time framing here is different: it's not about deliverables (you can work on a project ad infinitum), it's about the routines and project scheduling (it's all bottom-up).

+USE POMODORO WITHIN for durations?
+This can be available via plugins.
+Example: pomodoros are not useful for everything.
+Like going to a bank, you never know how long it's going to take (esp. if you live in Poland).
+The only thing that is certain is that you have to fit it within a time frame, because you have to get your client's work done.

+- [14:00-15:30] Fix #86. # <= what needs to get done
+  - [14:00-14:25] Reproduce the bug. # <= time log using pomodoro
+  - [14:32-14:57] Reproduce the bug. # Pomodoro restarted.
+And I took a 7 min-long break.
+  - [15:05-15:30] Write a test.

+OR the [duration] is actually estimate and then we can see how we are doing and actually count how good our estimate is [ ]
+[-]
+[p]
+[✘]
+[✔]
+OR ✔/✘/- OR [p] etc

+PLUGIN structure important!

+pomodoro pomodoro_plugin restart
+Any task with #pomodoro

+Pluggable backend (dir/mysql ...)

+!
+POMODOROs: useful reports for clients.
+But the time is still reported via tiem frames.

 I'm not a time management expert, but this is the practical solution that made my life infinitely more organised.